dennwc/cas/README.md

 ## Status

-The project is in an active development.
-Both API and on-disk format may change.
+The project is stable, and further work is ongoing on designing CAS2 - more flexible and performant version.
+This project will receive bug fixed and maintenance work.
+New features will likely end up in CAS2.

 Check the [Quick start guide](./docs/quickstart.md) for a list of basic commands.